List of bats described in the 2000s: Sakeji horseshoe bat, Rhinolophus sakejiensis (2002)

-New Georgian Monkey-faced Bat Pteralopex taki (2002)
+New Georgian monkey-faced bat, Pteralopex taki (2002)

 A species from New Georgia Island and Vangunu Island, Solomon Islands, considered by its author to be critically endangered.

-Sardinian Long-eared Bat Plecotus sardus (2002)
+Sardinian long-eared bat, Plecotus sardus (2002)

 This bat is distinguished by its large tragus, its brownish dorsal pelage, its large thumb and thumb claw, and the form of its penis and penis bone.

-Rhinolophus ziama (2002)
+Ziama horseshoe bat, Rhinolophus ziama (2002)

 A member of the R. maclaudi species group.
 Was described in 2002.
 This horseshoe bat species is known from a few specimens taken from Ziama Classified Forest in southeastern Guinea.
 It is also known from Liberia.

-Moa Island Fruit Bat Pteropus banakrisi (2002)
+Moa Island fruit bat, Pteropus banakrisi (2002)

-Was described as the smallest of Australian Pteropus species, but in 2004 Helgen found that the specimens on which P. banakrisi is based are all subadult individuals of the Black Flying Fox (P. alecto).
+Was described as the smallest of Australian Pteropus species, but in 2004, Helgen found that the specimens on which P. banakrisi is based are all subadult individuals of the black flying fox (P. alecto).
 The name banakrisi becomes a synonym.

 2001

-Annami Myotis Myotis annamiticus (2001)
+Annami myotis, Myotis annamiticus (2001)

 Only known from a single locality in Vietnam.

-Alcathoe Myotis Myotis alcathoe (2001)
+Alcathoe myotis, Myotis alcathoe (2001)

-This species is known from Greece, Hungary and France.
+This species is known from Greece, Hungary, and France.

-Colombian Short-tailed Bat Carollia colombiana (2001)
+Colombian short-tailed bat, Carollia colombiana (2001)

 This species is known only from the central Cordillera in Colombia.

-Antioquian Sac-winged Bat Saccopteryx antioquensis (2001)
+Antioquian sac-winged bat, Saccopteryx antioquensis (2001)

 A species discovered in the Central Cordillera of North Colombia.

-Nijhoff's Tube-nosed Bat Paranyctimene tenax (2001)
+Nijhoff's tube-nosed bat, Paranyctimene tenax (2001)

 This fruit bat species was described in 2001, based on 1 specimen from Papua New Guinea, 7 from Vogelkop, Indonesia, and 1 from Waigeo, Indonesia.
 It is characterized by its long upper and lower canines and distinguished from its close and sympatric relative P. raptor by its larger size and stronger built.

-Curry's Butterfly Bat Glauconycteris curryae (2001)
+Curry's butterfly bat, Glauconycteris curryae (2001)

 This new butterfly bat from Cameroon and the Democratic Republic of Congo is distinct from other African species of its genus by the combination of the characters size, skull shape, fur colour, and the absence of spotting or reticulation.
 The authors named the bat G. curryi but later in 2001 the name was corrected to G. curryae.

 2000

-Bale Long-eared Bat Plecotus balensis (2000)
+Bale long-eared bat, Plecotus balensis (2000)

 This species was discovered in the Bale Mountains National Park of Ethiopia, at an altitude of 2760 m.

-Mistratoan Yellow-shouldered Bat Sturnira mistratensis (2000)
+Mistratoan yellow-shouldered bat, Sturnira mistratensis (2000)

 A species discovered in the western Andes of Colombia.

-Maendeleo Horseshoe Bat Rhinolophus maendeleo (2000)
+Maendeleo horseshoe bat, Rhinolophus maendeleo (2000)

 Described on the basis of two specimens from Tanzania.